rkt007ster/PyTrain/README.md

 Module 3 - Task 1: Check if a Number is Even or Odd

 Module 3 - Task 2: Sum of Integers from 1 to 50 Using a Loop

+Module 4 - Task 1: Calculate Factorial Using a Function

+Module 4 - Task 2: Using the Math Module for Calculations